 Why does God allow bad things to happen to good people?

 This question assumes that people are at least generally good.
 The assumption is incorrect, the Bible says that our hearts, “…are deceitful and desperately wicked.”
 (Jeremiah 17:9) The Bible says in Romans 3:23, “For all have sinned and come short of the glory of God.”
 Christ said to a young man who approached Him, “…there is none good but one, that is, God.”With that said, we can now re-assess the given question.
-Bad things don’t happen to good people, because there are no good people.
-Bad things only happen to and people, because all people are bad.
-I realize that this sounds terrible and pessimistic, buts the truth.
+Bad things don’t happen to good people, because there are no good people, only corrupted people who are capable of doing good things.
+Bad things only happen to bad people, because all people are bad.
+I realize that this sounds terrible and pessimistic, but it’s the truth.
 However, God loves all of us despite our sin-nature, despite our deceitful and desperately wicked hearts, He still loves all of us.

 God Loves All People

 Christ said John 15:13, “Greater love hath no man than this, than a man lay down his life for his friends.”
 Christ did exactly that for all mankind.
 Remember the payment owed by all people alike is death.
 Christ came, and in love, gave His life willingly on the cross in our place and died as if He were us.